-Richard Moore's writing and essays have appeared in more than two dozen national and regional publications, including The New York Times Sunday Magazine, The New York Times, The Washington Post, Charleston Magazine, The St. Petersburg Times, the Atlanta Journal-Constitution, and many more.
-He is the author of Journeys of Lightheartedness, January Thaw, The Clarity of Clay, The New Bossism of the American Left, How the DNR Stole Wisconsin, and the forthcoming books, My Dinners with Dusty and Edisto: The True Story of a Sea Island Survival.
+Richard’s writing and essays have appeared in more than two dozen national and regional publications, including The New York Times Sunday Magazine, The New York Times, The Washington Post, Charleston Magazine, St. Petersburg Times, the Atlanta Journal-Constitution, and many more.
+He is the author of Journeys of Lightheartedness, January Thaw, The Clarity of Clay, The New Bossism of the American Left, How the DNR Stole Wisconsin, and the forthcoming books, Teaching in the Time of Autism and Local Control, Out of Control.

 Highland House — Contact us today!